tchitchek-lab/CellVizR/README.md

                 filetype = "fcs",
                 transform = "logicle",
                 exclude.markers = c("FS","FS.1","FS.2", "SS","SS.1","SS.2", "Time"),
-                downsampling = 1000)
+                downsampling = 5000)
 ```

 The main arguments of the `import` function are:

 -   the `filetype` argument allows you to define the type of format
-    which is used for the data
+    which is used for the data,
 -   the `transform` argument allows you to choose the type of
     transformation to be used on the data.
 Advice: For flow cytometry,
     data use a `logicle` transform and for mass cytometry data use an
-    `arcsinh` transform
+    `arcsinh` transform,
 -   the `exclude_markers` argument is used to remove the channels not to
-    be used for the analysis
+    be used for the analysis.

-### 2.3 Assign metadata
+## 2.3 Assign metadata

 The metadata can be assigned to each sample in the dataset.
 The
 different viewers associate samples with specific biological conditions
 or individuals using this metadata.
 The metadata file must contain
 exclusively the following column names:

--   individual: corresponds to the sample identifier
+-   individual: corresponds to the sample identifier,
--   condition: corresponds to the biological condition of the sample
+-   condition: corresponds to the biological condition of the sample,
--   timepoint: corresponds to the timepoint of the sample (optional)
+-   timepoint: corresponds to the timepoint of the sample (optional).

 To do this, follow the instructions below: